John Devoy

 John Devoy (Seán Ó Dubhuí, [ˈʃaːn̪ˠ oː ˈd̪ˠʊwiː]; 3 September 1842 – 29 September 1928) was an Irish republican rebel and journalist who owned and edited The Gaelic American, a New York weekly newspaper, from 1903 to 1928.

 Devoy dedicated over 60 years of his life to the cause of Irish independence and was one of the few people to have played a role in the Fenian Rising of 1867, the Easter Rising of 1916 and the Irish War of Independence of 1919–1921.

 Early life

 Devoy was born in Kill, County Kildare, on 3 September 1842 the son of a farmer and labourer named William Devoy.
-After the famine, the family moved to Dublin where Devoy's mother obtained a job at Watkins' brewery.
+After the Irish famine of 1845-52, the family moved to Dublin where Devoy's mother obtained a job at Watkins' brewery.
 Devoy attended night school at the Catholic University before joining the Fenians.
 In 1861 he travelled to France with an introduction from Timothy Daniel Sullivan to John Mitchel.
-Devoy joined the French Foreign Legion and served in Algeria for a year before returning to Ireland to become a Fenian organiser in Naas, Co Kildare.
+Devoy joined the French Foreign Legion and served in Algeria for a year before returning to Ireland to become a Fenian organiser in Naas, County Kildare.